This blog was last updated in May 2020.

 This doesn’t just happen overnight, though.
-Getting noticed by the Google search algorithm is about optimization and hard work.
-Your business’ content and websites have to all be noticed by Google, and these 15 methods are how you make that happen.
+Getting noticed by the Google search algorithm is about optimization and hard work, consistently and over time.
+Your business’s content and websites have to all be noticed by Google, and these 15 methods are going to help you make that happen.

 1. Start writing longer content.

 There’s something about longer pieces of content that makes Google’s search algorithm happy.
-When companies post pieces of content that are 2000 words or longer, they rank higher.
-This means picking content topics that allow for great length and crafting quality and well-thought out articles and blogs that you can post to your site, effectively showing Google you mean business.
+When companies post pieces of content that are 2000 words or longer, they tend to rank higher.
+This means picking content topics that allow for great length and crafting high-quality and well-thought out articles and blogs that you can post to your site, effectively showing Google you mean business.

 2. Upload a sitemap.